FrostEvil/Industrial-Modbus-MQTT-Gateway-/README.md

 # Industrial Modbus → MQTT Gateway

-A bare-metal STM32 + FreeRTOS gateway that polls a Modbus RTU slave device (e.g. a network parameter analyzer), evaluates the readings against configurable alarm thresholds, persists alarm-triggering events to external SPI Flash, and republishes everything over a lightweight text protocol to an
+An STM32 + FreeRTOS gateway that polls a Modbus RTU slave device (e.g. a network parameter analyzer), evaluates the readings against configurable alarm thresholds, persists alarm-triggering events to external SPI Flash, and republishes everything over a lightweight text protocol to an